jvdsande/mixt/packages/commands/README.md

 ##### Description
 Helper command for bundling a package with all its dependency cleanly hoisted to its level.
-This command is aimed at helping creating a container (i.e. Docker) aimed at a single application inside a monorepo.
+This command is aimed at helping create a container (i.e. Docker) aimed at a single application inside a monorepo.
 It does not transpile the code in any way, it only isolates a package from the rest of the repository while keeping it launchable.

 Here is the complete **Mixt** bundle flow: